 So how does all of this work?
 How can you help make sure that you get the downtown hotel of your dreams (and if you’re wondering why staying downtown is so great, check out our Case for Staying Downtown and In the Gaslamp Quarter)?

 So here’s a look at at least how it works, as well as how the brand new randomization process will work.

-You can view the list of hotels and prices by clicking here, with prices ranging from $166/night for one person at the Days Hotel – Hotel Circle by Seaworld, up to $375/night for one person at the Hard Rock Hotel suites.
+You can view the list of hotels and prices by clicking here, with prices ranging from $178/night for one person at the Days Hotel – Hotel Circle by Seaworld, up to $384/night for the Andaz San Diego.
 Most attendees will be trying for a downtown hotel in the Gaslamp, but the General Hotel Sale also includes hotels at both the airport and in Mission Valley.

 - Your six hotels, in order of preference (write the name exactly as it appears on the Comic-Con hotel list)

 - The amount of people staying in your room

 - The names of any roommates who are staying with you